-Our contract backlog was \$364.1 million and \$549.9 million at September 30, 2016 and September 30, 2017, respectively.
+Our contract backlog was \$364.1 million, \$549.9 million and \$550.9 million at September 30, 2016, September 30, 2017 and December 31, 2017, respectively.

 We generally include a construction project in our contract backlog at the time it is awarded and to the extent we believe funding is probable.
 Backlog is not a term recognized under GAAP, but it is a common measure used in our industry.
 Our backlog consists of uncompleted work on contracts in progress and contracts for which we have executed a contract but have not commenced the work.
 For uncompleted work on contracts in progress we include (i) executed change orders, (ii) pending change orders for which we expect to receive confirmation in the ordinary course of business and (iii) claims that we have made against our customers for which we have determined we have a legal basis under existing contractual arrangements and as to which we consider collection to be probable.
 Our backlog also includes low bid no contract jobs which consist of (i) public bid jobs where we were the low bidder and no contract has been executed and (ii) private work jobs where we have been notified we are the low bidder or have been given a notice to proceed, but no contract has been executed.
-Low bid no contract backlog was \$71.2 million and \$92.3 million at September 30, 2016 and September 30, 2017, respectively.
-At September 30, 2017, we expect approximately 74% of our contract backlog will be completed within the next twelve months.
+Low bid no contract backlog was \$71.2 million, \$92.3 million and \$105.5 million at September 30, 2016, September 30, 2017 and December 31, 2017, respectively.
+At December 31, 2017, we expect approximately 62% of our contract backlog will be completed during the current fiscal year.